-Dear friend, do you want to experience God's forgiveness and pardon today?
+Do you want to experience God's forgiveness and pardon today?
 Then look to the One God provided for you.
-If you believe in Him God will forgive you.
-If you don't, you will pay the penalty for your own sins.
+If you believe in Him God will remove your transgressions from you.
+If you don't, you yourself will pay the penalty for them.